 The philosophy that drives a school and its staff is a very important issue.
 Key decisions, curriculum, and interaction among students and staff are affected by the overlying philosophy.
-The Lawton Academy of Arts & Sciences elementary is guided by the personal educational philosophy of its founder, Kay F. Johnson, who has developed and refined this belief during her forty plus years of teaching experience.
+The Lawton Academy of Arts & Sciences elementary is guided by the personal educational philosophy of its founder, Kay F. Johnson, who has developed and refined this belief during her fifty plus years of teaching experience.
 The philosophy in the secondary school builds upon Mrs. Johnson’s philosophy, and has been adapted to meet the unique needs of older students by her daughter, Michelle Smith.

 We believe in continuous-progress learning.
 That is, a child should be taught and allowed to learn at his own speed with particular attention given to the following two variables:

 1. Time: Developmental stages of the child (social, academic, physical, and emotional).